RajuJanus/London-bike-hiring/README.md

 # Time series analysis and predictions on London Bike Hiring Dataset
-London is a crowdy city.
+London is a crowded city.
 An analysis and prediction on bike hiring/ bike traffic on daily basis can benifit many industries.

 ## Aims:
    ### Doing an exploratory analyis.